Emotional Intelligence and Ego

 In other words, it’s what we might more commonly refer to as ego.

 It seems that more often than not, the ego-driven, ambitious, obsessive visionaries — call them what you will — are celebrated and rewarded.
 And to a certain degree that’s valid.
 For without drive, ambition, and self-confidence, it’s hard to stand out.

 But the kind of ego I’m talking about isn’t about that kind of motivation.
 It’s about the misguided and blind ambition — twisted, selfish, arrogant self-belief: when the visionary won’t tolerate naysayers or questions.
 When they seem to be detached from reality and think they can do no wrong.

 There’s a sense of entitlement and control that individuals like this bring to the table.
 And it’s damaging to everyone around them, including the entities they’re trying to build.

 Entitlement says, “I deserve this by virtue of who I am, not what I did.” (“And you don’t” follows logically.)

 Control says “My way or the highway,” and drives away the very people who might be in the best position to help.

-And while you’re probably not the level of ego that any of the above are, there are times when you can feel your ego being fed.
-Perhaps when you get a promotion.
-Or when one of your tweets, videos or images goes viral.
-Or when you step off of a stage to thunderous applause.
+And while you’re probably not at the level of ego that any of the above are, there are times when you can feel your ego being fed — like when you get a promotion, or when one of your tweets, videos or images goes viral, or when you step off of a stage to thunderous applause.

-We’re all susceptible to our ego being fed by these moments.
+We’re all susceptible to our egos being fed by these moments.
 The trick is not to let it get to your head.

 So what’s the best way to address our own egos as leaders?